Table of Contents

 - Suspicion of elevated intracranial pressure

 - Anatomical changes at spine, perhaps juvenile age (relative contraindication due to the many post-punctual headaches

 The answers can be found below the references.

-1. In what area is the anaesthetic injected for the peridurial anaesthesia?
+1. In what area is the anesthetic injected for the peridurial anesthesia?

 - Between dura mater and arachnoidea

 - In the peridural venous plexus